baderalb/investigate-movie-rental-database/README.md

-n this project, investigated a relational database - SAKILA DVD rental database, while working with PostgreSQL.
+in this project, investigated a relational database - SAKILA DVD rental database, while working with PostgreSQL.
 Completed the entire data analysis process, starting by posing a question, running appropriate SQL queries to answer the questions, and finishing by sharing the findings.
 Sakila dvd database download from here :https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/